2D End-to-End Modeling of Kilonovae from Binary Neutron Star Merger Remnants: Results

 Figure \ref{fig:cont_H3_3x3} presents the ejecta evolution for the continuous-injection scenario.
 As time goes on, we consistently see high densities and velocities present close to the remnant due to the sustained injection of material.
 The overall morphology remains similar to the 240ms scenario, along with the appearance of the low-density secondary plume.
 However, the total mass on the grid is roughly an order of magnitude higher compared to the 240ms scenario.

 Figure \ref{fig:injec_histograms} compares the mass distributions of $v_r$ and $Y_e$ for all three injection cases.
 At 12ms, the distributions are identical, as expected given the identical outflow data injected up to this point, with most of the material having $V_r<0.2c$ and $Y_e\sim0.3$.
 At later times, the total ejected mass increases according to the duration of the injection: the continuous injection case reaches $10^{-2} M_{\odot}$ per velocity bin, the 240ms reaches $10^{-3}M_{\odot}$, and the 12ms case $10^{-4}M_{\odot}$.
 The shape of the radial velocity distribution itself remains broadly similar across the three scenarios, with changes primarily reflecting the different total masses injected.
 In contrast, the $Y_e$ distribution evolves more noticeably.
 In the 12ms case, it develops a double-peaked structure with peaks near $Y_e\sim0.2$ and $Y_e\sim0.4$, whereas for the longer-lived 240ms and continuous injection scenarios the distribution becomes single-peaked, centered at higher values $Y_e\sim0.4-0.5$.
 For the 12ms case, no additional material is injected between 12ms and 2.5 s; instead, a significant fraction of the ejecta—approximately half—falls back toward the remnant, as indicated by the mass inflow rate in Figure \ref{fig:mass_inflow_rate}.
-This fallback selectively removes part of the low-$Y_e$ component, reshaping the distribution into a more bimodal structure.
+The radial velocity profile in Figure~\ref{fig:vr_12ms_H3} demonstrates that negative velocities develop mainly in the equatorial region, leading to the selective removal of low-$Y_e$ material and reshaping the distribution into a more bimodal structure.
 For the other two cases, the shift of the $Y_e$ distributions to higher values largely reflects the additional high-$Y_e$ mass injection.